carpentries-lab/metagenomics-analysis/_episodes/11-ampliconSequencing.md

 ## Validating metadata

 At different steps in the analysis we use metadata stored in a metadata file (also called a mapping file).
-This file must be properly formated to work with QIIME.
+This file must be properly formatted to work with QIIME.
 In particular, the mapping file needs:
 1. To be a tab-delimited text file
 2. The first column header to be `#SampleID`
 3. To have samples as rows